Angelman syndrome: Neurophysiology

+Brain regions

 The paternal copy of UBE3A is silenced within the hippocampus, cortex, thalamus, olfactory bulb, and cerebellum.
 Therefore, a functioning maternal copy of UBE3A is essential for proper development in these brain regions.
 Of the areas of the brain implicated in AS, the hippocampus, cortex, and cerebellum have been extensively studied.
 Findings from these three brain regions are outlined below.

 Hippocampus: The hippocampus is responsible for learning and memory processes.
 In AS models, hippocampal cell function is impaired.
 Specifically, AS models display an increase in the alpha 1 subunit of the sodium potassium pump, the NaV1.6 sodium channel, and the anchoring protein ankyrin-G. Ultimately, these proteins can alter the activity of hippocampal cells and result in dysfunction of synaptic plasticity, and, in return, learning and memory deficits.
 During normal hippocampal function, UBE3A marks the protein ARC for degradation.
 Lack of maternal UBE3A leads to ARC accumulation and excessive endocytosis of the excitatory AMPA receptor in hippocampal neuron dendrites.
 In mice with a UBE3A and ARC knockout, seizure symptoms are reduced.
 Sleep disturbances are a common symptom of AS, which can have a serious impact on the well-being of individuals with AS.
 Circadian rhythm, the body's biological clock, influences hippocampal cell function.
 UBE3A mutation decreases BMAL1, a protein that influences circadian rhythm, and weakens the interaction between mGluR5 and HOMER1A, which are proteins involved in neurotransmission.
 The changes in BMAL1 and mGluR5 were found to impair the sleep wake cycle and produce sleep deprivation.